 Without looking like a spammer, that is.

-1: I have been working on figuring out how to send emails to a large group of people at a time for a few weeks.
+1: I have been working on figuring out how to send emails to a large group of people at a time.
 I have an organization, and would like to send weekly emails out to them.
-Right now I have 1500 people, but am actively signing people up and expect to have several times more over the next couple months.
+Right now, I have 1500 people, but am actively signing people up and expect to have several times more over the next couple of months.

 2: When I travel, I send e-mails to a selection of friends (all of whom have explicitly asked to be on the list of recipients, and who presumably therefore do not mark them as spam).
-But my ISP sees multiple addressees and an overseas IP address, assumes spam, and prevents it being sent.
-I have taken it up with them and their attitude is “your problem. not ours”.
+But my ISP sees multiple addressees and an overseas IP address, assumes spam, and prevents it from being sent.
+I have taken it up with them, and their attitude is “Your problem, not ours.”

-First, thank spammers.
-Because of them email services — both the ones you might use to send, as well as those used by your intended recipients — make this more difficult than we might want.
+First, thank the spammers. 🙁 Because of them, email services — the ones you use to send as well as those used by your intended recipients — have been forced to make this more difficult than it should be.

 What we might do without thinking about it too hard makes us look like spammers.
 Hence, our messages don’t get through — either bouncing, landing in spam folders, or just disappearing entirely.